 Long Beach City College has opened a food pantry at both the Pacific Coast Campus (PCC) as well as the Liberal Arts Campus (LAC).
 Non-perishable groceries are available to all students based on a points system.
 Once per semester, students are asked to fill out a Basic Needs Assessment.
 Students must present their school ID when they sign in.
-Students are welcome to access the Viking Vault as often as they like.
 Follow us on our Instagram account @lbcc_healthyvikings for dates and times of operation.

-- The PCC Viking Vault is located in the Student Union, EE 102J
+- The PCC Viking Vault is located in PCC, QQ-107.

-- The LAC Viking Vault is located above the Fishbowl in E 212
+- The LAC Viking Vault is located in LAC, E-131.

 Mini Viking Vaults

 Mini Viking Vaults are located in the Student Health Services office.
 Students can stop by and grab an individually wrapped snack while on campus.